It's no secret that figure skating is one of the most demanding sports out there.

 Swimming is especially beneficial because it is a low-impact activity that still provides a good workout.

-Biking can also be helpful for building-up your leg muscles while getting in some cardio at the same time.
+Biking and slide board workouts can also be helpful for building up your leg muscles while getting in some cardio at the same time.

 4 - Core Training